dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 cd symfony-blog-part-1
 ```

-After that, you will have to create file called `.env` in the project root and paste the following into it:
+After that, you will have to create a file called `.env` in the project root and paste the following into it:

 ```yml
 DATABASE_HOST={DATABASE_HOST}